 Make you movements as quiet as possible.
 If you are practicing on gravel, make your steps barely audible.
 If you are practicing on delicate grass, don't cause any damage to the ground or blades of grass.

 In the TV series Kung Fu, David Carradine's character, Kwai Chang Caine, walks across rice paper for his final test at the Shao Lin Temple.
 To pass the test he must not tear the delicate paper.
 This may be fiction, but the idea is very practical.
 If we are moving with Huo, like a cat sneaking up on its prey, we would not make a sound, break a blade of grass, or tear the rice paper.
-Listen closely to your stepping, don't grind your feet into the ground on ground on turns.
+Listen closely to your stepping, don't grind your feet into the ground on turns.
 Pay attention to slow, purposeful weight transfer.

 It is essential to mentally focus on your body posture, and to control your weight shifting in all your movements.
 At first, cat-like agility and lightness will conflict with the seeming heaviness of Chen.
 So forget about sinking for awhile and work on Huo; the readiness and ability to move effortlessly in any direction.
 Pay attention on how Huo can increase the flow of Chi.